arm61/uravu/README.md

 There are a couple of fantastic Bayesian inference libraries available in Python that `uravu` makes use of:

-- `emcee`_: enables the use of the `Goodman & Weare’s Affine Invariant Markov chain Monte Carlo (MCMC) Ensemble sampler`_ to evaluate the structure of the model parameter posterior distributions,
+- [emcee](https://emcee.readthedocs.io/): enables the use of the [Goodman & Weare’s Affine Invariant Markov chain Monte Carlo (MCMC) Ensemble sampler](https://doi.org/10.2140/camcos.2010.5.65) to evaluate the structure of the model parameter posterior distributions,
-- `dynesty`_: implements `nested sampling`_ and `dynamic nested sampling`_ algorithms for evidence estimation.
+- [dynesty](https://dynesty.readthedocs.io/): implements the [nested sampling](https://doi.org/10.1063/1.1835238) algorithm for evidence estimation.

 ## Problems